-We hope these Giraffe Heroes gave you some hope in this did not not more real heroes, do LIKE Giraffe Heroes on Facebout where we post Giraffe stories every day from the vast storybank we've created over the decades.
-That storybank is on our website, along with all the other freebies we've created over the year all yours for the taking.
+We hope these Giraffe Heroes gave you some hope in this dire time.

+To meet more real heroes, do LIKE Giraffe Heroes on Facebook, where we post Giraffe stories every day from the vast storybank we've created over the decades.
+That storybank is on our website, along with all the other freebies we've created over the years, all yours for the taking.